 - campaigns that require custom integrations and tailoring for a one-off project

-- projects that are blocked because of shortage of primary CMS skills
+- projects that are blocked because of a shortage of primary CMS skills

 - campaigns that require the nimbleness to flex permissions and workflows to the task at hand